anvil-works/anvil-runtime/README.md

 * Port: stored in `<data-dir>/db/postmaster.opts`
 * Password: stored in `<data-dir>/postgres.password`

-This means you can run `pgcli -h localhost -p <port> -U postgres` to access the psql shell directly, or connect other graphical tools to it.
+This means you can run `psql -h localhost -p <port> -U postgres` to access the psql shell directly, or connect other graphical tools to it.

+When you connect with `psql-anvil-app-server`, the database shell will use the `app_tables` schema, allowing you to access your Data Tables like ordinary Postgres tables.

 ### Sending email